Icinga/icinga2/doc/6-configuring-icinga-2.md

 evaluated for all objects of type `Host` and a new service with name "ping" is created for each matching host.

-The `to` keyword and the target type may be omitted if there is only target type, e.g. for the `Service` type.
+The `to` keyword and the target type may be omitted if there is only one target type, e.g. for the `Service` type.

 Depending on the object type used in the `apply` expression additional local